 Contact your Intel representative like Field Application Engineer or Technical Marketing Engineer to get an engineering sample.

 Can I receive a warranty on Intel® engineering sample processors?

 Intel engineering sample processors are not covered under Intel warranty.
-They are generally not supported by Intel past the pre-production phase.
+We generally do not support them past the pre-production phase.

 How do I identify Intel® engineering sample processors?

 The easiest way to tell if you have an Intel engineering sample processor is to look at the processor topside markings.
-If you have a 4- or 5-digit Qspec you have an engineering sample.
-A production processor will have a 5-digit sSpec such as SLB9L on the topside markings.
-Another way to tell is if you see the letters "ES" on the top of the processor, as shown in the image below.
+If you have a four or five digit Qspec you have an engineering sample.
+A production processor will have a five digit sSpec such as SLB9L on the topside markings.
+Another way to tell is if you see the letters ES on the top of the processor, as shown in the image below.

 |Warranty Eligibility of Intel® Processors|